Piero Gamba: Biography

 Born in Rome, Italy on 16 September 1936, Gamba came to attention as a child prodigy.

 He won the Arnold Bax Memorial Medal in 1962 and during the 1960s he conducted the Philharmonia, and the London Symphony Orchestra, with whom he also recorded for Decca Records.
 From 1971 to 1980, he was the musical director and conductor of the Winnipeg Symphony Orchestra in Winnipeg, Canada.
 He was the chief conductor of the Adelaide Symphony Orchestra in Australia from 1983 to 1986, and conducted many other Australian orchestras during this time.
-He was the musical director and conductor of the SODRE National Symphonic Orchestra of Uruguay from 1994 till 1995 as well as from 2001 till 2004.
+He was the musical director and conductor of the SODRE National Symphonic Orchestra of Uruguay from 1994 to 1995 as well as from 2001 to 2004.
 Gamba was one of the founders of Symphonicum Europae Foundation, an institution whose aim is to promote greater harmony of mankind through the arts.

 Gamba lived in New York City, pursued his career and teaching orchestra conducting.
 He died on 30 January 2022, at the age of 85.

 Collaborations

-During his long career of some seventy years he has worked with many artists, who have performed under his direction.
-Amongst them:
+During his career of some seventy years, Gamba worked with many artists, including the following: